buidles/Simple-Vehicle-Register/README.md

 - Once registered they can register vehicles - either cars, boats, or motorcyles.
 - Registered vehicles can be updated, deleted, or transferred to another registrant.

+**Notes**

+- The blockchain may not be the best option for this project due to the private data , but it’s possible NEAR's private sharding could be used

+**Possible Improvements**

+- sdasdsa asdsad

 ## Project Setup

 Ensure [NEAR CLI](https://github.com/near/near-cli) and [yarn](https://github.com/yarnpkg/berry) are installed.